 Sleep is your body’s time to rest, rejuvenate, and repair its muscles, organs, and brain matter.
 It’s essential to your health, and poor sleep can potentially increase stress.
 At the same time, stress can cause sleep disruptions and otherwise contribute to poor sleep, which can become an endless cycle.
 So, whether it’s learning how to create and maintain a sleep routine to improve your sleep hygiene, going to bed earlier, or learning how to sleep with anxiety, do your best to prioritize your sleep.

 It’s important to understand that there is no magic pill or button that you can press to alleviate your stress instantly.
 If you are constantly dealing with stress in a way that is interfering with your life, change needs to be made.
-Get informed about your body and find the best way to treat your stress levels with Everylwell.
-Our at-home stress and sleep test kits are designed to give you the knowledge you need to fight back against stress.

 1. Understanding the stress response.
 Harvard Health Publishing.
 URL.
 Accessed January 7, 2022.